geetanjaliaich/Lovr-Dating-App/README.md

 The user can view the profiles of other users and propose them.
 Matches can be viewed as well.

+After cloning the project, run execute the app.py file to start the app.
+One must have the necessary packages downloaded before executing the  project.

 ## Home Page

 ![home](https://user-images.githubusercontent.com/48985763/84964312-6e44ce80-b129-11ea-9a5e-ddc16d67cdba.JPG)